Waivers in Removal Proceedings

 - You have not been convicted of a crime related to firearms or destructive devices;

 - You are not charged with making an illegal entry into the United States.

-A 212(h) waiver is a waiver that is normally used in conjunction with adjustment of status.
-One can use it alone if they are a green card holder and traveling into the United States and placed into removal proceedings.
+A 212(h) waiver is a waiver that is normally used in conjunction with an adjustment of status.
+One can use it alone if they are a green card holder traveling into the United States and placed into removal proceedings waivers.
 In both cases, the standard is the same.
-It is normally used for people who have criminal convictions and are inadmissible to the United States.
+It is normally used for people with criminal convictions and inadmissible to the United States.